-1. Plans and strategic vision 1 1.1.
-Richmond upon Thames Corporate Plan 2009 - 2012 1 1.2.
+1. Plans and strategic vision .1 1.1.
+Richmond upon Thames Corporate Plan 2009 - 2012 .1 1.2.
 Children and Young People's Plan 2 1.3.
 Richmond upon Thames SEN strategic vision 2 2.
 Specialist provision in mainstream and special schools 3 2.1 Specialist provision in mainstream schools 3 2.2 Special schools - Clarendon 5 2.3 Special schools - Strathmore 5 3.
 Alternative provision for secondary age children with BESD 5 4.
 Funding 5 4.1.
-Funding special educational needs 5 4.2 Special educational provision and support held centrally by the local authority 8 4.3 The Early Years and Childcare Service1 0 5 .
+Funding special educational needs 5 4.2 Special educational provision and support held centrally by the local authority 8 4.3 The Early Years and Childcare Service1 0 5.
 School governing body responsibilities for special educational needs1 1 5.1 School governing bodies must legally:1 1 5.2 Admission of pupils with SEN1 1 6.
-The local authority's responsibilities for special educational needs1 2 6.1. with Action the authority is taking to promote high standards of education for children special educational needs1 2 Action the authority is taking to encourage children with special educational needs articipate fully in their school and community and to take part in decisions about their cation1 2 6.3. child Dissemination of good practice within the authority relating to the arrangements for dren with special educational needs 6.4. prov , 4 6.5 spe General arrangements made by the local authority for identifying children with cial educational needs1 7 General arrangements made by the local authority for monitoring the admission of dren with special educational needs (whether or not those children have a statement) to ntained schools in their area1 9 6.7 Placing children with statements of special educational needs to academies 1 9 6.8 child General arrangements made by the authority for organising the assessment of dren's educational needs relating to section 323 of the Education Act 1996 2 1 6.9 maii General arrangements made by the local authority for organising the making and ntaining of statements2 1
+The local authority's responsibilities for special educational needs1 2 6.1. with Action the authority is taking to promote high standards of education for children special educational needs1 2 Action the authority is taking to encourage children with special educational needs articipate fully in their school and community and to take part in decisions about their cation1 2 6.3. chilo Dissemination of good practice within the authority relating to the arrangements for dren with special educational needs1 6.4. prov Action the authority is taking to work with other statutory and voluntary bodies to vide support for children with special educational needs1 4 6.5 spe General arrangements made by the local authority for identifying children with cial educational needs1 7 General arrangements made by the local authority for monitoring the admission of dren with special educational needs (whether or not those children have a statement) to ntained schools in their area1 9 6.7 Placing children with statements of special educational needs to academies 1 19 6.8 chilo General arrangements made by the authority for organising the assessment of dren's educational needs relating to section 323 of the Education Act 1996 2 1 6.9 maiı General arrangements made by the local authority for organising the making and ntaining of statements 21

-6.10 General arrangements made by the authority to provide support to schools with regard to making special educational provision for children with special educational needs 22 6.11 General arrangements made by the authority for auditing, planning, monitoring and reviewing arrangements for children with special educational needs in their areas, both generally and for individual children23 i 6.12 General arrangements made by the local authority for securing training, advice and support for staff working in their area with children with special educational needs24 6.13 General arrangements made by the authority for reviewing and updating the arrangements referred to above24 Appendix A Guidance on School Action, School Action Plus and Statutory Action (pupils with statements)
+6.10 General arrangements made by the authority to provide support to schools with regard to making special educational provision for children with special educational needs

+Appendix A Guidance on School Action, School Action Plus and Statutory Action (pupils with statements)